Alex-yanranwang/Alex-yanranwang.github.io/_pages/publications.md

 author_profile: true
 ---

+If you are interested in my research, please move to my Google Scholar page, linked in the left sidebar.

 ## Selected Publications
 <b>[KinoJGM: A framework for efficient and accurate quadrotor trajectory generation and tracking in dynamic environments.](https://arxiv.org/abs/2202.12419)</b><br>
 <b>Yanran Wang</b> James O'Keeffe, Qiuchen Qian and David Boyle.<br>